 OTHER TERMS.
-Stock options granted under the 1999 Plan may be either incentive stock options under the provisions of Section 422 of the Code, or non-qualified stock options.
-Incentive stock options may be granted only to employees of the Company or any parent or subsidiary corporation of the Company.
-Awards other than incentive stock options may be granted to employees, directors and consultants.
+Stock options granted under the 1999 Plan may be either incentive stock options under the provisions of Section 422 of the Code ("ISOs"), or nonqualified stock options ("NSOs").
+ISOs may be granted only to employees of the Company or any parent or subsidiary corporation of the Company.
+Awards other than ISOs may be granted to employees, directors and consultants.
 Under the 1999 Plan, Awards may be granted to such employees, directors or consultants who are residing in foreign jurisdictions as the Administrator may determine from time to time.

-The 1999 Plan authorizes the Administrator to select the employees, directors and consultants of the Company to whom Awards may be granted and to determine the terms and conditions of any Award; however, the term of an incentive stock option may not be for more than 10 years (or 5 years in the case of incentive stock options granted to any grantee who owns stock representing more than 10% of the combined voting power of the Company or any parent or subsidiary corporation of the Company).
-The 1999 Plan authorizes the Administrator to grant Awards at an exercise price determined by the Administrator.
-In the case of incentive stock options, such price cannot be less than 100% (or 110%, in the case of incentive stock options granted to any grantee who owns stock representing more than 10% of the combined voting power of the Company or any parent or subsidiary corporation of the Company) of the fair market value of the Common Stock on the date the option is granted.
-The exercise price of Awards intended to qualify as performance-based compensation for purposes of Code Section 162(m) shall not be less than 100% of the fair market value.
-The maximum number of shares with respect to which options and SARs may be granted to any employee in any fiscal year of the Company shall be 1,000,000 shares.
+The 1999 Plan authorizes the Administrator to select the employees, directors and consultants of the Company to whom Awards may be granted and to determine the terms and conditions of any Award; however, the term of an ISO may not be for more than 10 years (or 5 years in the case of ISOs granted to any grantee who owns stock representing more than 10% of the combined voting power of the Company or any parent or subsidiary corporation of the Company).
+The 1999 Plan authorizes the Administrator to grant Awards at an exercise price determined by the Administrator, but in no event may the exercise price of any Award be less than 100% of the fair market value on the date of grant.
+The maximum number of shares of Common Stock with respect to which options and stock appreciation rights may be granted to any employee in any fiscal year of the Company shall be 1,000,000 shares.
 The exercise price is payable in cash with such documentation as the Administrator and the broker, if applicable, shall require to effect an exercise of an Award and delivery to the Company of the sale proceeds required to pay the exercise price, or with shares of Common Stock.
-The aggregate fair market value of the Common Stock with respect to any incentive stock options that are exercisable for the first time by an eligible employee in any calendar year may not exceed \$100,000.
+The aggregate fair market value of the Common Stock with respect to any ISOs that are exercisable for the first time by an eligible employee in any calendar year may not exceed \$100,000.

 The Awards may be granted subject to vesting schedules and restrictions on transfer and repurchase or forfeiture rights in favor of the Company as specified in the agreements to be issued under the 1999 Plan.
-The Administrator has the authority to accelerate the vesting schedule of Awards so that they become fully vested, exercisable, and released from any restrictions on transfer and repurchase or forfeiture rights in the event of a Corporate Transaction, a Change in Control or a Related Entity Disposition, each as defined in the 1999 Plan.
+The Administrator has the authority to accelerate the vesting schedule of Awards so that they become fully vested, exercisable, and released from any restrictions on transfer and repurchase or forfeiture rights in the event of a Corporate Transaction, a Change in Control or a Subsidiary Disposition, each as defined in the 1999 Plan.
 Effective upon the consummation of the Corporate Transaction, all outstanding Awards under the 1999 Plan will terminate unless assumed by the successor company or its parent.
-In the event of a Change in Control, each Award shall remain exercisable until the expiration or sooner termination of the Award term.
+In the event of a Change in Control or a Subsidiary Disposition, each Award shall remain exercisable until the expiration or sooner termination of the Award term.
 Unless the Award is assumed by the Related Entity or its parent, in the event of a Related Entity Disposition, there shall be a deemed termination of employment of each employee who is at the time engaged primarily in service to the Related Entity (involved in such Related Entity Disposition) and each Award of such employee shall be exercisable in accordance with the terms of the award agreement evidencing such Award.
 The 1999 Plan also permits the Administrator to include a provision whereby the grantee may elect at any time while an employee, director or consultant to exercise any part or all of the Award prior to full vesting of the Award.